chatwoot/docs/docs/product/channels/live-chat/create-website-channel.md

 ![inbox_settings](./images/collaborators.png)

-Click on “Update” to save the changes.
+Click on `Update` to save the changes.

 ### Business Hours tab

-Click on the “Business Hours” tab.
+Click on the `Business Hours` tab.
 In this section, you can set the working hours of your team.

 ![inbox_settings](./images/business-hours-setting.png)

-Click on the check box for 'Enable business availability for this inbox' if you have well-defined business hours.
+Click on the check box for `Enable business availability for this inbox` if you have well-defined business hours.

 Once the check box is ticked, the below section opens up.
 You can write your message to be displayed to the customer during OFF business hours.